 A workplace can only be considered healthy if three key elements/avenues of influence are addressed - the physical environment, personal health resources, and the organizational culture.

 A workplace inspection is the act of examining, first-hand, a work location for evidence of unsafe or unhealthy conditions.

 The very complex logistics of the performance industry and the often tight deadlines and time pressures, can lead to serious problems if, you as an employer, are not vigilant when it comes to health and safety.
-Something that was safe in the rehearsal hall may no longer be safe when moved on stage with technical elements like lights and sound added.

 Personal protective equipment is any device worn by a worker to protect against hazards.
 Some examples are respirators, gloves, ear plugs, hard hats, safety goggles, and safety shoes or boots.